jjohare/minimoonoir/docs/features/notification-system-phase1.md

 # Notification System - Phase 1.1 Implementation

 ## Overview
-In-app notification system for Minimoonoir Nostr that alerts users to new messages, DMs, and mentions.
+In-app notification system for Nostr-BBS Nostr that alerts users to new messages, DMs, and mentions.

 ## Implemented Features